docker-training/DCUS16-DDC-workshop/Task_3-Deploy_a_simple_application.md

 1. Navigate to your user profile in UCP

    ![](images/ucp02_t4_profile_dropdown.PNG)
-2. Click the ìCreate a Client Bundleî button.
-This will download a ìzipî file with the necessary keys, certificates and scripts needed to connect your Docker client to Swarm.
+2. Click the ‚ÄúCreate a Client Bundle‚Äù button.
+This will download a ‚Äúzip‚Äù file with the necessary keys, certificates and scripts needed to connect your Docker client to Swarm.

    ![](images/ucp02_t4_client_bundle.PNG)